• Skip to primary navigation

 How Long Will it Last In The Fridge?

-Since this mango and avocado salad is full of fresh ingredients, any leftovers should be eaten within a couple of days.
+Since this mango and avocado salad is full of fresh ingredients, any leftovers should be eaten the following day.

 Dietary Information